Flashback : Dallas

 The killing of Santos Rodriguez sparked outrage from all corners of the city, but particularly in the Mexican American community.
 All sorts of people — from ordinary citizens to militant Brown Berets — organized and protested, persistently demanding civil rights, social justice, and police reform.
 If anything positive resulted from this tragic event, perhaps it was a newly energized Hispanic community.

-Below is footage shot by KDFW Channel 4, which has, most likely, not been seen for 45 years.
-Some of it appeared in news reports and some is just background B-roll footage shot to be edited into news pieces which would eventually air on the nightly news.
+Below is footage shot by KDFW Channel 4, which has, most likely, not been seen since 1973.
+Some of it appeared in news reports, and some is just background B-roll footage shot to be edited into news pieces which would eventually air on the nightly news.
 The finished stories that aired do not (as far as I know) survive, but we have this footage.
 It’s choppy and chaotic and darts from one thing to the next, which is how a red-hot news story develops.
 Of particular interest is the short interview with 13-year-old David at 9:16 and the violent aftermath of what began as a peaceful march through downtown at 19:54.

-A more comprehensive collection of the events — from just hours after the shooting, to the conviction of Darrell Cain — can be found in this lengthy compilation of WFAA Channel 8 news footage.
-Heads up to anyone considering a 50th anniversary documentary on Santos Rodriguez — this and the Channel 4 footage are essential sources.
+A more comprehensive collection of the events — from just hours after the shooting to the conviction of Darrell Cain — can be found in this lengthy compilation of WFAA Channel 8 news footage.
+This and the Channel 4 footage are essential sources.

 *